University of Toronto Undergraduate Research Awards: UTEA & USRA

 Research Environment and Fieldwork

-Any additional research costs beyond the $7,500 stipendiary payment to the student, e.g. supplies, services, fieldwork (travel expenses) are the responsibility of the supervisor or the Division.
+Any additional research costs beyond the $7,500 stipendiary payment to the student, e.g. supplies, services, and fieldwork (travel expenses) are the responsibility of the supervisor or the Division.

 Equity, Diversity and Inclusion